The Rebuilding Compass • Recovery Education

 Isolation

-People often lose perspective when carrying everything alone.
+People often lose perspective when they are carrying everything alone.

 Conflict